Nitrux/iso-tool/README.md

 # Overview

-`iso-tool` is a shell script for generating Nitrux ISO files.
+`iso-tool` is a system for generating Nitrux ISO files.
 The code is very readable and so self-documented.

 This branch generates an ISO file with NX Desktop.
 The ISO image generated in this branch utilizes the [Calamares](https://calamares.io/) installer.